7 Job Interview Tips to Help You Land the Job

 Unforeseen circumstances can arise.
 If a car accident shuts down the highway or you get a flat tire on the way to the interview, don’t panic.
 Call as early as you can, apologize for the delay, and offer to reschedule for a later time.
 Just be sure that you’re scheduling for a time you know you can make; it’s better to try the interview another day than to have to cancel after you’ve already pushed the interview back an hour.

 4. The Name and Title of the Interviewer

 When arranging the interview, be sure to ask who you’ll be meeting with and their role at the company.
 Will you be talking to a hiring manager, recruiter, upper-level management or someone else entirely?
 Different companies handle their interviewing processes differently, so it’s best not to assume anything.
 You may or may not end up working directly for the person who interviews you.

-Once you’ve gotten the name and job title of the person who will be interviewing you, take some time to research them.
+Once you’ve got the name and job title of the person who will be interviewing you, take some time to research them.
 As around within your network to see whether anyone in the industry has worked with them before.
 Check for interesting or distinguishing things about them that can serve as common ground to bring up.
 This helps to build a bridge of personal connection, breaks the ice at the outset of an interview and illustrates that you’re invested enough in the opportunity to do your research.

 5. Background Information on the Company

 One of the most common interview questions you might be asked is, “Tell us why you want to work for this company.”
 Another common variation is, “What do you know about our company?”
 In either case, you don’t want the question to catch you off guard.